 Co-op Employee Definition

-Co-op employees are non-exempt employees who work for a maximum of 6 months (or up to 1,000 hours within any 12-month period), 40 hours per week, and are approved by the SCDC.
+Co-op employees are non-exempt employees who work for 40 hours per week and are approved by the SCDC.

 Casual Employee Definition